SujeethJinesh/ME344/summer_2025/BUGS_AND_ISSUES.md

-# Bugs and Issues Analysis - Updated with Fixes
+# Bugs and Issues Analysis - Updated December 2024

-This document outlines bugs, issues, and potential problems identified in the ME344 RAG codebase, along with their fix status.
+This document outlines bugs, issues, and potential problems identified in the ME344 RAG codebase.
+The system has evolved to include Deep Research Agent and MCP server components.

 ## Legend
 - ✅ **FIXED** - Issue has been successfully resolved
-- ❌ **NOT FIXED** - Issue could not be resolved due to breaking changes or dependencies
+- ❌ **NOT FIXED** - Issue exists and needs attention
 - ⚠️ **PARTIALLY FIXED** - Issue partially addressed but limitations remain
+- 🆕 **NEW** - New issue identified in recent architecture

 ## Critical Issues